sogeuni/contents/abs/basic/special-variable-types.md

 If a script sets environmental variables, they need to be "exported," that is, reported to the _environment_ local to the script.
 This is the function of the [[internal#^EXPORTREF|export]] command.

 > [!note]
-> A script can **export** variables only to child [[special-chars#^PROCESSREF|processes]], that is, only to commands or processes which that particular script initiates.
+> A script can **export** variables only to child [[special-characters#^PROCESSREF|processes]], that is, only to commands or processes which that particular script initiates.
 A script invoked from the command-line _cannot_ export variables back to the command-line environment. _[[internal#^FORKREF|Child processes]] cannot export variables back to the parent processes that spawned them._
 >
 > **Definition:** A _child process_ is a subprocess launched by another process, its [[internal#^PARENTREF|parent]].|